shaul-s/shaul-s/README.md

 ### Hi there 👋
-I'm a Technion Mapping and Geo-Information student with a passion for visualizing geographic data and utilizing technology to create new solutions.
+I'm a Technion Mapping and Geo-Information engineer with a passion for visualizing geographic data and utilizing technology to create new solutions.

 <!--